akshaybhuradia2020/ecommerce_microservices/README.md

 ## Schema Diagram ##
 ![Alt text](./data/Ecommerce_Collection_Scheme.png)
-* customer schema include one primary key _id and there are 2 indexes one is _id and customer email.Reason for  2 indexes login we need to check customer email and for other operation done by _id.
+* customer schema include one primary key _id and there are 2 indexes one is _id and other is customer email.Reason for  2 indexes, for login we need to check customer email and for other operation done by _id.
 * product schema include one primary key _id and 1 index.RUD operation done based on _id.
 * order schema include one primary key _id and 1 index.RUD operation done based on _id.Relation between product and customer is completed by adding product_id and customer_id.Basically which customer order the product.